TehKitti/Maunz/README.md

 *say [channel] [message] - Makes Maunz say whatever you want her to!

-*accinfo [username] - Tells you whether or not a Minecraft account is premium!
+*accinfo [username] - Gives you full information about any Minecraft account.

 *bulliedme [username] - Did somebody bully you?
 This will send them a link to stop with their bullying ways.